 What is more likely for Tony Soprano?
-A successful resolution to his therapy or a federal indictment?
+A resolution to his therapy or a federal indictment?

 When the doctors can find nothing physically wrong, he goes to psychiatrist Jennifer Melfi and confides that he is feeling depressed.
 Dr Melfi assures him: "With today's pharmacology, no one needs to suffer with feelings of exhaustion and depression."